Mingxiu-Cai/RAID/README.md

 and produce fine-grained anomaly maps.

 ## Installation
-Create a new conda environment and install the required packages using the environment.yaml file.
+Create a new conda environment and install the required packages using the environment.yaml file

 ```bash